Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems

-\textbf{Boundary Specification:} While SG only computes a $\ell_\infty$-ball over-approximation, GSG/AGSG optimize for the desired output set shape.
-For example, if the objective is to find a tight convex hull over-approximation, GSG/AGSG modify the idea from~\cref{fig:greedy_adaptive} to select the input set that is furthest from the convex hull boundary (instead of the $\ell_\infty$-ball, as in SG~\cite{xiang2020reachable}).
+While SG only computes a $\ell_\infty$-ball over-approximation, GSG/AGSG optimize for the desired output set shape.
+For example, if the goal is to find a convex hull over-approximation, GSG/AGSG modify the idea from~\cref{fig:greedy_adaptive} to select the input set that is furthest from the convex hull boundary (instead of the $\ell_\infty$-ball, as in SG~\cite{xiang2020reachable}).